nickeisenberg/aws/aws_ec2_config/instructions.md

 export PATH="/usr/local/cuda/bin:$PATH"
 export LD_LIBRARY_PATH="/usr/local/cuda/lib64:$LD_LIBRARY_PATH"
 ```
+Considering that there are two options here, the `.bashrc` or `.bash_profile` option,
+I recommend doing the following:
+    1. Create the directory `~/Dotfile` with `mkdir ~/Dotfiles`.
+    2. `cd` into this directory and run `mkdir ~/Dotfile/.config`.
+This `.config`
+    is used for any user configuration later on
+    3. Now create the `.bash_profile` file within `~/Dotfile` by running
+    `touch ~/Dotfiles/.bash_profile`
+    4. Symlink this file to the place where linux actually looks by running
+    `ln -s ~/Dotfiles/.bash_profile ~/.bash_profile`.
+    5. With this symlink, you can either edit `~/.bash_profile` or `~/Dotfiles/.bash_profile`
+    and the changes will occur in both spots.
+    6. Now open the file with `vi ~/Dotfiles/.bash_profile` or `vi ~/.bash_profile` and
+    add the following lines
+    ```
+    source ~/.bashrc
+    export PATH="/usr/local/cuda/bin:$PATH"
+    export LD_LIBRARY_PATH="/usr/local/cuda/lib64:$LD_LIBRARY_PATH"
+    ```
+    7. The reason why I like this method, is becuase you can now source control all
+    of your config files with `git`.
+You can push this whole `~/Dotfiles` folder to github
+    and now all of you config files are tracked so whenever you start up a new EC2 instance,
+    you can just reload the config files and save time.
+    8. If you took my recomendation then skip to step 12.
+Otherwise, go to step 11.
 11. Now source with file with `source ~/.bashrc` (or `source ~/.bash_profile`)
 12. Run the following:
 ```